-In addition to the risk factor above and other information set forth in this Report, you should consider carefully the factors discussed in Part I "Item 1A.
-Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended September 30, 2012 and in Part II "Item 1A.
-Risk Factors" in our Quarterly Report on Form 10-Q for the quarter ended December 31, 2012, which could materially affect our business, financial condition and/or operating results.
-The risks described above, in our Annual Report on Form 10-K and our prior Quarterly Report on Form 10-Q are not the only risks facing PennantPark Investment.
+In addition to the other information set forth in this Report, you should consider carefully the factors discussed in Part I "Item 1A.
+Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended September 30, 2012, in Part II "Item 1A.
+Risk Factors" in our Quarterly Report on Form 10-Q for the quarter ended December 31, 2012, and in Part II "Item 1A.
+Risk Factors" in our Quarterly Report on Form 10-Q for the quarter ended March 31, 2013, which could materially affect our business, financial condition and/or operating results.
+The risks described in our Annual Report on Form 10-K and our prior Quarterly Report on Form 10-Q are not the only risks facing PennantPark Investment.
 Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial also may materially and adversely affect our business, financial condition and/or operating results.